openvinotoolkit/open_model_zoo/models/intel/road-segmentation-adas-0001/description/road-segmentation-adas-0001.md

 ## Inputs

-A blob with a BGR image in the format: [B, C=3, H=512, W=896], where:
+A blob with a `BGR` image and the shape `1, 3, 512, 896` in the format `B, C, H, W`, where:

-- B – batch size
+- `B` – batch size
-- C – number of channels
+- `C` – number of channels
-- H – image height
+- `H` – image height
-- W – image width
+- `W` – image width

 ## Outputs

-The output is a blob with the shape [B, C=4, H=512, W=896].
+The output is a blob with the shape `1, 4, 512, 896` in the format `B, C, H, W`.
 It can be treated as a four-channel feature map, where each channel is a probability of one of the classes: BG, road, curb, mark.

 ## Legal Information
 [*] Other names and brands may be claimed as the property of others.